 The original goth aesthetic featured influences from classic literature and B-movies from the 1950s.
 For example, Mary Shelley's Frankenstein and films such as 1958's Creature from the Black Lagoon.
 In addition, it's characterized by the use of dark hues such as black and red.

-The goth aesthetic has morphed and birthed several subcategories in the last forty years, with Mall Goth, Pastel Goth and Nu Goth being the most popular.
+The goth aesthetic has morphed and birthed several subcategories in the last forty years, with Mall Goth aesthetic, Pastel Goth and Nu Goth being the most popular.
 These two styles take the core elements from their predecessor and adapt it to current times.

-Though similar, Pastel and Nu Goth take different approaches to the goth aesthetic.
+Though similar, Pastel and Nu goth clothing take different approaches to the goth aesthetic.

 Ok, so now you've learned the basis of the goth aesthetic.
-But how can you nail the look?
+But how can you nail goth aesthetic outfits?

 1. Wear Black!